sobekkkk/Blog/src/content/posts/[UofTCTF] - Racing.md

 Nothing really interesting but they gave us a copy of the binary running on the machine.

-When we connect to the machine, we can see a `flag.txt` that we can read.
+When we connect to the machine, we can see a `flag.txt` that we can't read.
 So, we can imagine that the challenge is to exploit the binary to read `flag.txt`.
 Lets review the code :

 ```c